 Are both residential monitors looking for the same suite of air pollutants?

-The downwind site close to the Peace Bridge contains instruments collecting data for all five categories of air pollutants.
-The urban site (at PS198) contains instruments to collect measurements for PM2.5 and black carbon, which is an indicator of motor vehicle emissions.
+The downwind site close to the Peace Bridge contained instruments collecting data for all five categories of air pollutants.
+The urban site (at PS198) contained instruments to collect measurements for PM2.5 and black carbon, which is an indicator of motor vehicle emissions.
 DEC's monitoring network has a number of sites collecting data for VOCs and carbonyls in urban environments situated away from heavily traveled roads.
-Results for VOCs and carbonyls from these sites can be used for comparison to the results from the downwind monitor.
+Results for VOCs and carbonyls from these sites will be used for comparison to the results from the downwind monitor.

 How is this study different from the first study?